 There is always at least a little risk involved in starting any business.
 Be sure to investigate any legal considerations, as you are not creating the product yourself and will have little oversight in the manufacturing process.
 Is the supplier reputable?
 Is the product safe?
 What warnings or labeling do you need to affix to your product to ensure that it is used safely?
 Do you understand the laws of the region you’re selling in?

 There may also be financial risk if you decide to buy a lot of inventory upfront.
 As your white label products will be customized with your logo or designs, they will be difficult to return.
 Research any company you decide to work with and request samples before committing.

 Thirdly, there could be risk to your reputation.
 If you decide to become the face of your brand, be sure that you can personally vouch for the white label products you’re selling.
 Be ethical and honest with your claims and transparent with your customers if they have issues.

-Overall, white labelling is relatively low risk if you are doing your homework and protecting yourself and your brand.
+Overall, white labeling is relatively low risk if you are doing your homework and protecting yourself and your brand.
 Working with print-on-demand companies that integrate with Shopify is quite low risk.
-These have been vetted by us and rated by other businesses, and many do not require you to make a large investment upfront.
+These white label suppliers have been vetted by us and rated by other businesses, and many do not require you to make a large investment upfront.

 Feature illustration by Gracia Lam